-What is all the hype around diversity and inclusion?
+What is all the hype surrounding diversity and inclusion?
 Is there an increase in focus on fewer opportunities for some, or equal opportunities for everyone?

 What exactly is the meaning of diversity in the workplace?

 Does it pay off from a business perspective to focus on diversity and integration?